F5CodeGuru/asm241consolidated/module6/lab1/lab1.rst

 |

-5. From the jumphost desktop, launch Burp Suite.
+5. From the jumphost desktop, launch Burp Suite using the icon on the desktop.
+If you are prompted to update Burp, ignore this pop-up by clicking "Close".

   - Select Temporary Projects and click Next.
   - Leave Defaults checked and click "Start Burp"